AdmiralBulldog

-Henrik Ahnberg, better known as AdmiralBulldog, is a Swedish streamer and former professional Dota 2 player for Alliance, with whom he won The International 2013.
+Henrik Ahnberg (born 19 December 1990), better known as AdmiralBulldog, is a Swedish streamer and former professional Dota 2 player for Alliance, with whom he won The International 2013.

 Professional career

 Ahnberg debuted with the mainly Swedish team No Tidehunter on 9 November 2012 against Team Empire.
 Even though they beat Team Empire in a best of 3, Team Empire went on to win the TPL III league.

 After beating teams such as Evil Geniuses, Natus Vincere, Fnatic, Team Liquid and winning nine tournaments in less than seven months, team Alliance decide to pick up the roster of No Tidehunter on 12 April 2013.

 Immediately after getting sponsored, Alliance won 6 premier tournaments in a row including The International 3.
 After a disappointing 11th-place finish at The International 4, and another bad 8th-place finish at XMG Captains Draft 2.0, AdmiralBulldog went inactive in the competitive scene and started full-time streaming on Twitch except for one tournament with Team Tinker.
-On May 4, 2020, AdmiralBulldog was banned from Twitch for one day.
-The ban was likely due to the player watching a video with "Bodily Fluids" (videos about removing pimples or cysts).

 AdmiralBulldog returned to playing for Alliance for I-league season 3, in which they finished in 5th position.
 In the WCA 2015 Europe Open Qualifiers, Alliance won 1st place and $8,000, the only gold medal since ASUS ROG DreamLeague season 1.
 The team later went on to win the entire tournament.

 On 17 January 2016, Ahnberg won StarLadder i-League StarSeries.
 As part of the annual post-The International 2016 roster shake-up, Ahnberg left team Alliance.
-In 2017, the Esports Industry Awards nominated him as streamer of the year.

 Broadcasting career

 Ahnberg was invited to both The International 2017 and 2018 as an analyst.
 However, for The International 2017 broadcast, his visa was denied when he arrived to Seattle, where the event was to take place.
-The visa issues continued for The International 2018 in Vancouver, for which he failed to secure a visa in time for the event., leading him to be flamed by Gaben Newell.
+The visa issues continued for The International 2018 in Vancouver, for which he failed to secure a visa in time for the event.